- Popular Links

 - About Us

-The network key is an 8-byte number that uniquely identifies a network and can provide a measure of security and access control.
-Only channels with identical valid network keys may communicate with each other.
+The network key is an 8-byte number that uniquely identifies a network and are used to differentiate different applications from one another.
+Only channels with identical valid network keys may communicate with each other, even if they have matching channel parameters.

 The public network key can be freely used by anyone.
-As this network is open to anyone, it offers no privacy: anyone can listen to data in a public network.
+None of the channel parameters or data formats are defined, and interoperability is left unmanaged.
 It is ideal for development and evaluation.

-A private network key provides the greatest level of security, and is suitable for proprietary applications where interoperability is not required or desirable.
-A private network key provides full control over who can join the network and who can not; it also offers flexibility in terms of defining your own channel parameters and data format.
-Anyone with a private network key has total control over the network and can select who gets the key.
+A private network is suitable for applications where interoperability is not required or desirable.
+A private network key helps provide control over who can join the network and who cannot; it also offers flexibility in terms of defining your own channel parameters and data formats.

 The number of network keys that can run in a single ANT device depends on its capabilities; the most recent ANT devices can use up to 8 different network keys.
 Please refer to the datasheets for your specific ANT device for more details on the supported number of networks.